Muskegon County Airport: History

 The airport hosted an air show called the Muskegon Air Fair until 2006.
 Due to budget deficits, the air fair was placed on hiatus for the summer of 2007, but had been reinstated during Muskegon's Summer Celebration.
 However, as of 2011, the air show was then indefinitely canceled due to additional financial losses.
 In 2023, a new air show, Wings Over Muskegon, was presented by Yankee Air Museum and hosted by the airport.
 It was significantly smaller than previous shows.

 Delta Connection, operated by Mesaba Airlines with code sharing service on behalf of Delta Air Lines, flew nonstop to Detroit until United Express began flights to Chicago with passenger counts to Detroit then decreasing resulting in Delta Connection ceasing all service to Muskegon.

 In March of 2022, SkyWest announced that it would soon be ending service to Muskegon.
 On October 1, 2022, Southern Airways Express announced service between Muskegon and Chicago O'Hare.
 Southern Airlines was operating the Cessna 208 Caravan turboprop on this route and proposed offering more flights out of Muskegon; however, this airline no longer serves the airport.

 On October 1, 2024, Muskegon County Airport announced that Denver Air Connection would be taking over the Essential Air Service (EAS) contract to Muskegon effective November 1, 2024.
 Denver Air Connection announced it would operate 24 weekly departures to and from Chicago O'Hare (ORD) with Embraer ERJ-145 regional jet aircraft.

+In 2026, Denver Air Connection opened a maintenance base in Muskegon to cover a number of midwest operations.

 Facilities and aircraft

-Muskegon County Airport covers an area of 1,200 acres (486 ha) at an elevation of 629 feet (192 m) above mean sea level.
-It has two asphalt paved runways: 6/24 is 6,501 by 150 feet (1,982 x 46 m) and 14/32 is 6,100 by 150 feet (1,859 x 46 m).
+The airport covers 1,200 acres (486 ha) at an elevation of 629 feet (192 m).
+It has two asphalt runways: 6/24 is 6,501 by 150 feet (1,982 x 46 m) and 14/32 is 6,100 by 150 feet (1,859 x 46 m).

-For the 12-month period ending December 31, 2021 the airport had 23,000 aircraft operations, an average of 63 per day: 84% general aviation, 14% scheduled commercial, 1% military, and <1% air taxi.
-At that time 81 aircraft were based at this airport: 57 single-engine and 16 multi-engine airplanes, 5 jet, 2 helicopters, and 1% military.
+In 2021 the airport had 23,000 aircraft operations, average 63 per day: 84% general aviation, 14% scheduled commercial, 1% military and <1% air taxi.
+81 aircraft were then based at the airport: 57 single-engine and 16 multi-engine, 5 jet, 2 helicopters, and 1% military.

-The airport is served by a fixed-base operator (FBO), Executive Air Transport.
-The FBO provides fuel and other pilot services.
-Car rental agencies are available at the airport.
-The Muskegon Area Transit System (MATS) route Harvey provides bus service to the airport.
+The airport has a fixed-base operator (FBO), Executive Air Transport, which provides fuel and other pilot services.
+Car rental agencies are available.
+The Muskegon Area Transit System (MATS) route Harvey is the bus service.